 - You need to assemble a team of people that know what they are doing.
 Obviously if you can get people who have done this before then you’re in great shape.
 My guess is that if you are reading this blog that means you haven’t done this before and that you would benefit of having a team like ours to help you out.
 At the very least get someone that has this experience to coach the team throughout the project

 I hope this list of questions was helpful.
-Please feel free to contact us if you have any questions about an upcoming forms conversion project.
+Please feel free to contact us if you have any questions about an upcoming Oracle Forms migration project.
 It will be our pleasure to share some real-life experiences.
 If you’re interested in having us help scope your Oracle Forms project, please contact us.
 Using our automated tools, we will gladly scope the effort of your project at no cost.
-See our Oracle Forms and Reports Modernization services
+Get a free estimate of your Oracle Forms migration project.